choilina16/09-Professional-README-Generator/utils/README.md

 6. [Questions](#questions)

 ## Installation Instructions
-fds
+dsa

 ## Usage Information
-fds
+dsa

 ## Contribution Guidelines
 Pull requests are welcome!
 Make it your own

 ## Test Instructions
-fds
+dsa

 ## License
-Apache
+MIT

 ## Questions
     Q: Where can I email the developer?
-    A: Please email me at fds.
+    A: Please email me at dsa.

     Q: Where can I find more respoistories from this developer?
-    A: Please check out my other repositories at fds
+    A: Please check out my other repositories at dsa